openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Credential Issuer Identifier is always a URL using the `https` scheme as defined in (#credential-issuer-identifier).
 Depending on the Credential format, the issuer identifier in the issued Credential is not always a URL using the `https` scheme.
 Some other forms that it can take are a DID included in the `issuer` property in a [@VC_DATA] format, or the `Subject` value of the document signer certificate included in the `x5chain` element in a [@ISO.18013-5] format.

-When the issuer identifier in the issued Credential is a DID, below is a non-exhaustive list of mechanisms how Credential Issuer MAY provide binding to the Credential Issuer Identifier:
+When the Issuer identifier in the issued Credential is a DID, below is a non-exhaustive list of mechanisms how the Credential Issuer MAY provide binding to the Credential Issuer Identifier:

 1. Use [@DIF.Well-Known_DID] Specification to provide binding between a DID and a certain domain.
-1. If the issuer identifier in the issued Credential is an object, add to the object `credential_issuer` Claim as defined in (#credential-issuer-identifier).
+1. If the Issuer identifier in the issued Credential is an object, add to the object `credential_issuer` Claim as defined in (#credential-issuer-identifier).

-The Wallet MAY check the binding between Credential Issuer Identifier and the issuer identifier in the issued Credential.
+The Wallet MAY check the binding between the Credential Issuer Identifier and the Issuer identifier in the issued Credential.

 ## Refreshing Issued Credentials